ros-navigation/docs.nav2.org/docs/2021summerOfCode/projects/assisted_teleop.md

 **Licensing**
 - All contributions will be under the Apache 2.0 license.
-- No other CLA’s are required.
+- No other CLA's are required.